-- An external monitor expands/displays the Windows[®] desktop, which is, by default, covered by the vector network analyzer (VNA) (VNA) application window in fullscreen mode. - External keyboard and mouse simplify local control, in particular manual (GUI) operation of the VNA application. - A printer can be used to create hard copies of the measurement diagrams and traces from within the VNA application.

-A LAN connection can be established to access the analyzer's mass storage or control the analyzer from an external PC.
+- An external monitor expands/displays the Windows® desktop, which is, by default, covered by the vector network analyzer (VNA) (VNA) application window in fullscreen mode. - External keyboard and mouse enable/simplify local control, in particular manual (GUI) operation of the VNA application. - A printer can be used to create hard copies of the measurement diagrams and traces from within the VNA application. - A LAN connection can be established to access the analyzer's mass storage or control the analyzer from an external PC. - Instruments equipped with the latest controller board can also be remote controlled via USB.

-External monitor, keyboard and mouse are not required for local operation.
-A R&S ZND can be fully controlled by tapping the touchscreen and front panel keys.
+For the R&S ZNBT, external monitor and mouse are required for local operation.
+The R&S ZNB can be fully controlled by tapping the touchscreen and front panel keys.